astropy/astropy/docs/fits/users_guide/users_tutorial.rst

 attributes of header and data, which can be used to access the header keywords and the data.

-The header attribute is a Header instance, another PyFITS object.
-To get the value of a header keyword, simply do (a la Python dictionaries):
+The header attribute is an instance of the `Header` class.
+To get the value of a header keyword, simply do (a la Python `dict` objects):

     >>> hdulist[0].header['targname']
     'NGC121'